Landlord Advice Line direct access to practising housing lawyers, who are experts in housing law

 (c) Notice Quit is usually for; common law tenancy, Company let or license an agreement

 Seek advice before serving any notices on the tenant, and ensure you are fully compliant with your legal obligations.
-If you have failed to comply with your legal obligations, then your notice may be deemed as invalid.
+If you have failed to comply with your legal obligations, then your notice may be deemed invalid.

 Evict a tenant using the accelerated possession?